Iran says it has launched a new military satellite | DW | 08.03.2022

 The US claims that Iran's satellite launches breach a UN Security Council resolution.
 It has called on Tehran not to undertake any activity related to ballistic missiles capable of delivering nuclear weapons.

+Tehran to launch longer-range weapons.
+It says these could even include nuclear warheads.

+Tehran rejects US claims that its activities are a cover for the development of such ballistics.

-No pictures of the latest launch or satellite were initially released.
+No pictures of the latest launch, also reported by the semi-official news agency Tasnim, or the satellite were initially released.
 The first Nour satellite, the name meaning "light," was launched by Iran in April 2020.

+The rocket used a similar combination of liquid and solid fuel that carried the first military satellite.

+The country has experienced several failed satellite launches in recent years due to technical issues.

 rc/rt (AP, Reuters)